indicwiki-iiit/Villages-in-India/README.md

 There are two options that can be used for transliteration.
 * ### Google-transliteration-api
 https://pypi.org/project/google-transliteration-api/
 It is slower than Deeptranslit and does not support batches but with this trade-off comes a better accuracy than Deeptranslit.
+It powers the Google Input Tools.
 ```
 pip install google-transliteration-api
 ```